Tron0/AkladellWebsite/rules.md

 a 1 in 6.
 A skill cannot be increased further than a 5 in 6.

-**Architecture:** Clues, warning and rewards can be built into structures of a character’s surroundings.
+**Architecture:** Clues, warning and rewards can be built into structures of a character's surroundings.
 Determining if a passage shifts or slopes gradually, detecting if a structure is unsafe to travel in/on, as well as any history found in the structure can be noted.

 **Foraging** (See Foraging)

-**Lockpicking:** Specialists can pick locks with Thieves’ tools; some locks might be unusually difficult, in which case the game master might reduce the chance as appropriate.
+**Lockpicking:** Specialists can pick locks with Thieves' tools; some locks might be unusually difficult, in which case the game master might reduce the chance as appropriate.